dinstone/beanstalkc/README.md

 com.dinstone.beanstalkc
 =======================

-Beanstalkc is beanstalkd client based on mina.
+Beanstalkc is a beanstalkd client that is based on mina.